front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-theme.md

 This translates in those three steps:

-1. define the module in the base configuration file
+1. configure your custom theme and use it in your application
 2. copy the file (`js`, `scss` or `gql`) you want to override in the `theme` folder of your module
 3. customize its content in your module directory

-## Define the module in the base configuration file
+## Configure your custom theme and use it in your application

-First, we need to create a minimalist module that will contain your own theme by creating the following file structure:
+First, we need to create a minimalist module that will contain your own theme by creating the following file structure (for instance at the root of your project):

 ```
 my-module